nolar/kopf/docs/handlers.rst

     the operator starts or restarts.

-    It is the developer's responsibility to make the handlers idempotent (re-executable with do duplicating side-effects).
+    It is the developer's responsibility to make the handlers idempotent (re-executable with no duplicating side-effects).

 State-changing handlers